The Ultimate K-Swap Installation Guide

 This section covers all the aftermarket parts needed to make the K-Swap happen.

-There are some direct fitment swap parts for specific cars, such as the hasport conversion looms, but if you are swapping into something such as a Nissan Silvia S13, you would need a custom loom made here.
+There are some direct-fitment swap parts for specific cars, such as the Hybrid Racing conversion looms, but if you are swapping into something like a Nissan S13 Silvia, you would need a custom loom made here.

 Engine Mounts

-The first thing on the list of aftermarket parts would be engine mounts.
-Because your OEM mounts will be designed to fit your engine and chassis from the factory, you have to use specific K-swap engine mounts.
+The first item on the aftermarket parts list would be engine mounts.
+Your OEM mounts will be designed to fit your engine and chassis from the factory; you have to use specific K-swap engine mounts.

 These K-Swap mount kits are designed to fit the OEM mounting locations on your chassis and the K-Series engine and gearbox for a stress-free bolt-in option.
 There are a few options here, such as: